Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Why are personal guarantees sometimes required?

 A personal guarantee is typically required if you’re a newer business, haven’t established business credit or don’t have strong financials.
-Since these situations are riskier for the lender, collateral ensures the lender is still repaid through personal assets even if the business defaults.

 In general, it can be tough to qualify for a business line of credit without a personal guarantee, but it’s not impossible.
 You’ll likely need to meet other fairly strict requirements, which can vary by lender.

 “It really depends on the lender,” says Joseph Camberato, CEO at National Business Capital.
 “Some will ask for collateral, while others won’t.
-If you don’t have collateral, most lenders will want you to have been in business for a couple of years, show good cash flow management, and have a decent personal credit score — usually around 650 or higher.
+If you don’t have collateral, most lenders will want you to have been in business for a couple of years, show good cash flow management and have a decent personal credit score — usually around 650 or higher.
 The better your score, the better your chances.”

 You may also need a strong business credit profile to avoid signing a personal guarantee to get an LOC, adds Michael Baynes, cofounder and CEO at Clarify Capital.